farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_AttackSim_Phishing_attack.md

 5. In the **Sign in** window, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then in the **Enter password** window, enter **Pa55w.rd** and select **Sign in**.

-6. Close the **Welcome** window.

-7. In Lynne's Outlook Inbox, you should see the spear phishing email that was sent by the Attack Simulator.
+6. In Lynne's Outlook Inbox, you should see the spear phishing email that was sent by the Attack Simulator.
+The subject of the message should be **2 Failed messages to you**.
 Select the email to open it and review the details in the body of the message.

 	**NOTE!** It can take up to 15 minutes for the email to arrive.
 Wait for the email before proceeding.

-8. Select the link that is included in the email.
+7. Select the **View Returned Messages** button in the email.
 Even though you know this is a spear phishing attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign.

-9. In the **Sign in** dialog box that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then enter **Pa55w.rd** in the **Enter password** window.
+8. In the **Sign in** dialog box that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then enter **Pa55w.rd** in the **Enter password** window.
 Select **Sign in**.

-10. This displays a web page that explains how you have redirected to it as part of a Phishing awareness test being run by your organization.
+9. This displays a web page that explains how you have been redirected to it as part of a Phishing awareness test being run by your organization.
 Read through the contents of this page.
+This site uses the landing page template that you selected in the prior task when setting up the attack simulation.

-11. Switch back to LON-CL1.
+10. Switch back to LON-CL1.

-12. In your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
+11. In your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
 If the **PhishingTest1** simulation does not appear in the **Recent Simulations** list, select the **Refresh** icon to the left of the URL on the address bar.
 The **PhishingTest1** simulation should now appear.
 Select the **PhishingTest1** simulation to view the diagnostic results that were captured for this simulation.

-13. A **PhishingTest1** page should appear.
+12. A **PhishingTest1** page should appear.
 Review all the information collected for this simulated attack.
 When you're finished, select the **X** in the upper right-hand corner of the window to close it.

-14. Leave your browser open in LON-CL1 and do not close any of the tabs.
+13. Leave your browser open in LON-CL1 and do not close any of the tabs.

 # Proceed to Lab 3 - Exercise 6